Table of Contents

 - Connection with bones through tendons and ligaments

-The heart musculature is striated but differs greatly from the skeletal musculature because of numerous special features.
-The most important difference is that the heart musculature works completely autonomously and independent from nerve impulses because there is no motor endplate.
-The nerve fibers of the vegetative nervous system which innervate parts of the heart have solely altering character but are not necessary for the actual function of the heart.
+The heart muscle is striated but differs greatly from the skeletal muscle because of several special features.
+The most important difference is that the heart musculature is completely autonomous and independent of nerve impulses because there is no motor endplate.
+The nerve fibers of the autonomic nervous system, which innervate parts of the heart, are mainly for modulation but are not necessary for the actual function of the heart.

-Heart muscle cells are irregularly branched and approximately 100 micrometer (µm) in length.
-They are found exclusively in the heart and have the same actin and myosin arrangement as well as the same bands, zones, and Z-bands as skeletal muscle fibers.
+Heart muscle cells are irregularly branched and are approx. 100 µm in length.
+They are found exclusively in the heart and have the same actin and myosin arrangement as well as the same bands, zones, and Z-bands seen in skeletal muscle fibers.

-Intercalated discs (Latin: intercalare = to insert) connect the fibers with each other and emphasize the unique character of heart muscle fibers which is especially why they differ from skeletal muscles.
-Microscopically, they are irregular, transversal thick parts of the sarcolemma which connect the ends of the heart muscle fibers with each other.
+Intercalated discs (Latin: intercalare = to insert) connect the fibers with each other and emphasize the unique character of heart muscle fibers, which is especially why they differ from skeletal muscles.
+Microscopically, they are irregular, transversal, thick parts of the sarcolemma that connect the ends of the heart muscle fibers with each other.
 The discs contain desmosomes that hold the fibers together as well as gap junctions that facilitate muscle action potentials.

-Compared to skeletal muscle tissue, heart muscle tissue contracts approximately ten to 15 times longer due to prolonged influx of calcium into the sarcoplasm.
+Compared to skeletal muscle tissue, heart muscle tissue contracts approximately 10–15 times longer due to the prolonged influx of calcium into the sarcoplasm.
 Under normal circumstances, contraction and relaxation take place about 75 times per minute.
 The contraction occurs due to the stimulation of its own autorhythmic fibers.
-Due to the continuous rhythmic activity, ATP (adenosine triphosphate = energy source) is produced especially by the aerobic cellular respiration in the heart muscle.
-This continuous rhythmic activity is exactly the main physiological difference between heart and skeletal muscle fibers.
+Due to the continuous rhythmic activity, ATP is produced especially by aerobic cellular respiration in the heart muscle.
+This continuous rhythmic activity is the main physiological difference between heart and skeletal muscle fibers.

-- Works autonomously, the vegetative nervous system has only a modulating influence
+- Works autonomously, the autonomic nervous system has only a modulating influence.

-Almost every muscle is attached to two different bones via its tendons which is referred to as origin and insertion.
+Almost every muscle is attached to 2 different bones via its tendons, which are referred to as origin and insertion.

 The origin is defined as the bone that does not move or moves less than the other bone.
 Consequently, the insertion is a bone with more freedom of movement.
-In the process of a movement, the fixed bone is called punctum fixum toward which the punctum mobile moves.
+In the process of a movement, the fixed bone is called the fixed point, toward which the mobile point moves.

 A muscle does not directly merge into the bone but rather via tendons.
-Tendons are firm, collagenous connective tissue that can withstand very strong traction to some extent.
-A gradual transition from muscle to tendon or tendon to muscle, respectively, prevents a rupture in case of sudden, strong strain.
+Tendons are made of firm collagenous connective tissue that can withstand very strong traction to some extent.
+A gradual transition from muscle to tendon or tendon to muscle prevents a rupture in case of a sudden, strong strain.

-A muscle fascia surrounds the muscle.
+Muscle fascia surrounds the muscle.
 Fasciae are lamellae made of firm connective tissue that surround single muscles or muscle groups.
-It is differentiated between
+There are

 - Groups of fasciae and